 In order to set a link to this anchor, you must link to the ID you have assigned.
 Pay attention to upper and lower case.
 Example:

 If you now click on the link, the website jumps exactly to the H2 heading that you have given the ID "TopicA".
 Using a list of anchor links, for example at the beginning of your article, you can manually create a table of contents for each article.

-This is easier with WordPress Plugins , which does exactly this work for you.
-They set the anchors and links according to rules you define, and they also prepare the table of contents in a visually appealing way.
-We have therefore looked at the most popular Plugins for tables of contents in WordPress for you.
+This is easier with WordPress plugins, which does exactly this work for you.
+They set the anchors and links according to rules you define, and they also prepare the WordPress directory in a visually appealing way.
+We have therefore looked at the most popular plugins for tables of contents in WordPress for you.

 Easy Table of Contents

 - Ratings: 4.5 out of 5 stars with over 120 reviews

 The plugin Easy Table of Contents is one of the most popular plugins for WordPress tables of contents.
 This is mainly due to the many settings and options that users can use to set up their table of contents exactly as they like.

 For example, you can choose on which post type (posts, sites, custom post types) your table of contents should be displayed.
 Since posts are usually longer than static sites (e.g. an imprint), it may be a good idea to include the table of contents only on posts.
 However, if you later decide that you do need a directory for a special site, you can overwrite the global settings only for this site.

 You can also set whether the table of contents should be automatically inserted into all posts using the "Auto Insert" function or whether you want to decide this manually.
 With most posts, the "Auto Insert" function saves you a lot of time.
 You can then decide where exactly the table of contents should be displayed (e.g. before the content or before the first subheading).